Virtual Occupational Therapy Services

 What is a virtual service?

 Virtual services refer to using information and communication technologies to provide occupational therapy services when clients and occupational therapists (OTs) are not together in-person.
+Virtual services (also known as telepractice, remote service, online or virtual care) can include phone calls, video conferencing, or other technology-assisted formats.

-Occupational therapists providing virtual services are encouraged to review and follow ACOTRO's Virtual Services guidance document.
+Occupational therapists providing virtual services are encouraged to review and follow ACOTRO's Virtual Services guidance document

 When an OT does not need to be registered in a secondary jurisdiction